micro-community/development/roadmap/services.md

 - [ ] **Identity** - Distributed CA and strong identity
 - [ ] **Token** - Random opaque token generation for one time usage of APIs

-## Entrypoints
+## Clients

-External entrypoints also within the Micro Runtime
+External entrypoints also within the micro server

 - [x] **API** - API gateway for http/json api construction
 - [x] **Web** - Web dashboard and proxy for web apps as microservices